chaitanya-hack1O1/Reconn-Host/Readme.md

-# Bulk Recon Automation Script
+# Recon Automation Script

 ## Overview

-The **Bulk Recon Automation Script** is a streamlined tool designed for performing comprehensive reconnaissance on multiple domains.
+The **Recon Automation Script** is a streamlined tool designed for performing comprehensive reconnaissance on multiple domains.
 It automates various tasks such as subdomain enumeration, live host probing, directory brute-force attacks, hidden endpoint extraction, and vulnerability scanning.

 ## Features